lichess-org/lila/ui/voice/@build/README.md

 ```
 the idea is that no transform on a heard phrase should be allowed if the sum of its
-substitution costs exceed some value, say 1.0. the makeGrammar script generates
+substitution costs exceed some value, say 1.0. the makeGrammar script generates json
-typescript arrays defining word grammars (tokens, substitution rules, etc) at
+arrays defining word grammars (tokens, substitution rules, etc) at grammar/<type-lang>.json.
-src/voiceMoveGrammar<lang>.ts. these are built from the inputs in ./lexicon/*.json
-and a crowdv.json
+these are built from the inputs in ./lexicon/*.json and a crowdv.json

 crowdv.jsons are not kept in the lila.git due to their size, see description of
 makeGrammar's {in} argument

-the lexicon folder contains <lang>-lex.jsons and optional <lang>-patch.jsons (where
+the lexicon folder contains <grammar>-lex.jsons and optional <grammar>-patch.jsons (where
 manual substitutions can be defined). patch entries should only be applied to
 vocabulary words that lack a sufficient sample in the crowdv data.